Learning Disabilities: Most Popular Articles

 Augmentative Communication - Learn about augmentative communication, what it is and how it may be used in special education programs for students with learning disabilities.

 Learn the definition of apraxia and read about its characteristics.

 List words are a great way to teach sight words for kids and adults.
-These list words are helpful tools to teach common community and environmental survival words.
+These list words are helpful tools to teach common community life survival words.